oracle/truffleruby/doc/user/faq.md

 ### How do I get TruffleRuby?

-The easiest way to get TruffleRuby is with [GraalVM](installing-graalvm.md).
+There are three ways to get TruffleRuby.
+Please see [Getting Started](../../README.md#system-compatibility).

 ### Why is TruffleRuby slow on a standard JVM?